Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 FIVE BIBLICAL PURPOSES FOR MARRIAGE

-(by Rick Warren, as posted on Lifeway.com)
+(written by Rick Warren, as posted on Crosswalk.com)

-Have nothing to do with godless myths and old wives tales; rather train yourself to be godly.
-For physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come” (1 Timothy 4:7-8).
+Have nothing to do with godless myths and old wives tales.
+Rather train yourself to be godly.
+For physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come.”
+(1 Timothy 4:7-8)

-“I have no greater joy than to hear that my children are walking in truth” (3 John 4).
+“I have no greater joy than to hear that my children are walking in truth.”
+(3 John 4)

-Our prayer for you (as written in Romans 15:5-6) and for your marriage: “May the God who gives endurance and encouragement give you a spirit of unity among yourselves as you follow Christ, so that with one heart and mouth you may glorify the God and Father of our Lord Jesus Christ!”
+“May the God who gives endurance and encouragement give you a spirit of unity among yourselves as you follow Christ, so that with one heart and mouth you may glorify the God and Father of our Lord Jesus Christ!”

 Cindy and Steve Wright

-Join the Discussion!
+Join the Discussion

-We review comments before posting them to reduce spam and offensive content.
+We review all comments before posting them to reduce spam and offensive content.